Associated varieties of minimal highest weight modules: Associated varieties of highest weight modules

-\begin{Rem} The case of type $A$ for this conjecture is proved by Borho-Brylinski \cite{BoB3}.
-The cases of type $B, C, D$ for this conjecture are proved by McGovern \cite{Mc}.
-The cases of type $E_6$ and $G_2$ for this conjecture are proved by Tanisaki \cite{Ta}.
-Tanisaki \cite{Ta} also proved that this conjecture is true for nine special nilpotent orbits among eleven special orbits.
-The complete proofs of this conjecture for the cases of type $E_7, E_8, F_4$ are still unknown. \end{Rem}
+\begin{Rem} In Tanisaki's original conjecture \cite[Conj.3.4]{Ta}, $\frg$ is not necessarily classical, where the cases of type $E_6$ and $G_2$ were proved by himself.
+For the case of type $F_4$, Tanisaki showed that the conjecture is true for nine special nilpotent orbits among all the eleven ones.
+The other cases are still unknown. \end{Rem}